shmack01/Networking-DNSForwarder/README.md

 ## Scenario

-How to access the **Private Link** resources from on-premises without on-premise DNS configuration and requiring an A Record.
+How to access the **Private Link** resources from on-premises without on-premises DNS configuration and requiring an A Record.

 <br/>